UniversitaDellaCalabria/uniTicket/docs/source/index.rst

-.. django-helpdesk documentation master file, created by sphinx-quickstart on Tue Jul  2 08:50:49 2019.
+.. uniTicket documentation master file, created by sphinx-quickstart on Tue Jul  2 08:50:49 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.